This topic describes how to:

 Custom analytics integrations

-Custom analytics integrations are a developer API offered and supported by Optimizely for the Optimizely Web Experimentation and Optimizely Web Personalization products.
-Although we are not able to fully support results discrepancies that may occur using these integrations, we are happy to take a look at your implementation and provide guidance using our APIs.
+Custom analytics integrations are a developer API offered and supported by Optimizely for the Optimizely Web Experimentation and Optimizely Personalization products.
+Although Optimizely cannot fully support results discrepancies that may occur using these integrations, Optimizely Support can look at your implementation and provide guidance using Optimizely's APIs.

 Third-party integrations

-Many of our partners offer integrations with Optimizely Experimentation.
+Many of Optimizely partners offer integrations with Optimizely Experimentation.
 These integrations are supported by the partners who develop them.
-Please reach out to the partner’s support team for assistance.
+Contact the partner’s support team for assistance.